Tarch1/UNI/README.md

         gsettings set org.gnome.settings-daemon.plugins.media-keys volume-step 1

-    Add navigation shortcut like super+($number) with:
+   Remove shortcut that coz with super+($number) with:

         for i in {1..9}; do gsettings set "org.gnome.shell.keybindings" "switch-to-application-$i" "[]"; done

-    Checking that they are properly unset with:
+    and check that they are properly unset with:

         gsettings list-recursively | grep switch-to-application | sort